 This mythological reference explains why a male figure replacing a column or a pillar is called atlantes.
 Because Atlas was usually portrayed on his knees, a standing male figure is sometimes called telamon after Telamon, father of Ajax, who in the myth built an altar to Heracles.

-The image shows a detail of the decoration of the Theatre of Dionysius in Athens.
+The image shows a detail of the decoration of the Theatre of Dionysus in Athens.

 A female figure is called caryatid.